duot/ttt/README.md

 - creates the board
 - creates players
 - protects the board from being modified more than once per turn
-- TODO protects board from players using other symbols
+- protects board from players using other symbols
 - tracks which symbol belongs to which player

 - FIXME last winning move for computer is displayed too rapidly/or skipped